Relaxation of a single-particle excitation in a Fermi system within the diffusion approximation of kinetic theory: Diffusion approximation to the kinetic equation

-Using the numerical values of the kinetic coefficients given above, we obtain $T_\text{eq} \approx 12$ MeV.
-This value is approximately three times higher than the equilibrium temperature reported in \cite{Wo.PRL.1982,BaWo.AP.2019}.
-Considering that the critical temperature of nuclear matter is $T_\text{C} = 18$ MeV \cite{RaPeLa.NPA.1983}, it is evident that the coefficients $D_{p}^{(0)}(p_F)$ and $K_{p}^{(0)}(p_F)$ require refinement.
+Using the numerical values of the kinetic coefficients given above, one obtains $T_\text{eq} \approx 12$ MeV.
+This value is approximately three times higher than the equilibrium temperature reported in Refs.~\cite{Wo.PRL.1982,BaWo.AP.2019}.
+Considering that the critical temperature of nuclear matter is $T_\text{C} = 18$ MeV \cite{RaPeLa.NPA.1983}, it is evident that the coefficients $D_{p}^{(0)}(p_\text{F})$ and $K_{p}^{(0)}(p_\text{F})$ require refinement.

-Following \cite{Wo.PRL.1982,BaWo.AP.2019}, in the subsequent calculations we will use $T_\text{eq} = 4$ MeV as the equilibrium temperature.
-Then, keeping the diffusion coefficient $D_{p}^{(0)}(p_F)$ unchanged, we will use a drift coefficient renormalized by a factor of three in order to satisfy relation (\ref{tequil}): $K_{p,0} \approx 3 K_{p}^{(0)}(p_F)$.
+Following Refs.~\cite{Wo.PRL.1982,BaWo.AP.2019}, in the subsequent calculations one uses $T_\text{eq} = 4$ MeV as the equilibrium temperature.
+Then, keeping the diffusion coefficient $D_{p}^{(0)}(p_\text{F})$ unchanged, a drift coefficient renormalized by a factor of $3$ is used in order to satisfy Eq.~(\ref{tequil}): $K_{p,0} \approx 3 K_{p}^{(0)}(p_\text{F})$.